-Alabama, through the Alabama Department of Conservation and Natural Resources (ADCNR), is requesting \$1M in Council-Selected Restoration Component funding for the proposed Enhancing Hydrologic Connectivity in Justin's Bay (Mobile Bay) project.
-This request includes planning funds as FPL Category 1.
-The proposed project builds on a previous study of the Mobile Bay Causeway and hydrology conducted in 2015, and will support the primary RESTORE Comprehensive Plan goal to restore and conserve habitat through a planning effort that would: 1) address any data gaps remaining from the 2015 study, 2) evaluate the suggested restoration alternatives with a cost-logistics/feasibility frame of reference, and 3) move identified and prioritized restoration alternatives forward to a 30% preliminary engineering design.
+The RESTORE Council has approved \$1M as FPL Category 1 planning activities in Council-Selected Restoration Component funding for the Enhancing Hydrologic Connectivity in Justin's Bay (Mobile Bay) project, sponsored by Alabama, through the Alabama Department of Conservation and Natural Resources.
+The project builds on a previous study of the Mobile Bay Causeway and hydrology conducted in 2015, and supports the primary RESTORE Comprehensive Plan goal to restore and conserve habitat through a planning effort that will: 1) address any data gaps remaining from the 2015 study, 2) evaluate the suggested restoration alternatives with a cost-logistics/feasibility frame of reference, and 3) move identified and prioritized restoration alternatives forward to a 30% preliminary engineering design.

 The construction of the Mobile Bay Causeway in 1927 resulted in a significant amount of dredge material placement over large portions of the Upper Mobile Bay marsh complex.
 At the time, filling of marsh was a preferred alternative to elevating the causeway and as a result, restrictions of hydrological interaction and connections between Mobile Bay and its Delta, including faunal migrations and natural food web interactions have been curtailed.
-Proposed project activities will inform the restoration of the hydrological exchange necessary for coastal marsh and estuarine wetland habitats in the area to maintain ecological integrity and ecosystem health.
-Program duration is expected to be 3 years.
+Project activities will inform the restoration of the hydrological exchange necessary for coastal marsh and estuarine wetland habitats in the area to maintain ecological integrity and ecosystem health.
+Project duration is expected to be 3 years.